markanewman/PythonViaWebhook/ManualDeploy.md

 # Enviormental Setup

-Before you can do anything, there are some amount of prerequsits involved.
+Before you can do anything, there is some amount of prep work involved.
-They are listed below.

 * Install [Docker][docker] desktop
     * You will need to setup a free account on [Docker][docker] to download the software